Shruti2183/Portfolio/README.md

 # Portfolio
-In this project i have created a basic static portfolio website
+In this project, I have created a basic static wesbsite as a portfolio, I have used html and css for this project.